JanRehman/JanRehman/README.md

 - 👋 Hi, I’m @JanRehman
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning Microsoft Azure AI-900 and DP-203.
+- 🌱 I’m currently learning Microsoft Azure DP-203.
 Im also taking machine learning skill path on Codecademy.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...